 When a chapter is not operating or performing in a satisfactory manner despite numerous attempts by the DRC to correct the situation and it refuses to voluntarily dissolve, revocation of its charter may proceed in accordance with these guidelines.
 Not operating or performing satisfactorily includes, but is not limited to:

-- A. Continued failure to send a delegate or alternate to the CRC without sufficient cause or approval by the DRC. - B. Continued failure of the delegate or alternate to attend required meetings at the CRC i.e., caucus, business meetings and executive session without reason or approval from the DRC. - C. Continued failure to maintain any communication with the DRC, Regional Vice Chairs, Sub-Regional Chair or Society. - D. Continued failure of the chapter to update its constitution or bylaws upon request. - E. Continued failure of the chapter to hold regular meetings, elect officers, provide technical sessions for its members, appoint committee chairs or collect dues for its effective operation, etc. - F. Continued failure to abide by: - a.
+- A. Continued failure to send a delegate or alternate to the CRC without sufficient cause or approval by the DRC. - B. Continued failure of the delegate or alternate to attend required meetings at the CRC i.e., caucus, business meetings and executive session without reason or approval from the DRC. - C. Continued failure to maintain any communication with the DRC, Regional Vice Chairs, or Society. - D. Continued failure of the chapter to update its constitution or bylaws upon request. - E. Continued failure of the chapter to hold regular meetings, elect officers, provide technical sessions for its members, appoint committee chairs or collect dues for its effective operation, etc. - F. Continued failure to abide by: - a.
 Certificate of Consolidation - b.
 Society Bylaws - c.
 Rules of the Board - d.
-Chapter Constitution and Bylaws to the charges.
+Chapter Constitution and Bylaws

+The DRC shall write a letter to the chapter's current or last known President or its representative(s) explaining the charges against the chapter.
+This letter is to be sent by e-mail or by registered mail with return receipt requested and shall provide the chapter with a 60-day time period to respond to the charges.
 See Appendix 11E, Letter A for a sample letter.

-The DRC shall write a letter to the chapter's current or last known President or its representative(s) explaining the charges against the chapter.
-This letter is to be sent by e-mail or by registered mail with return receipt requested and shall provide the chapter with a 60-day time period to respond